sltcestloic/Henry/README.md

 # Henry

-A tool to analyze youtubers vocabulary
+A tool to analyze youtubers vocabulary, return an array of object with each word and the amount of times the person said it, in descending order

 # Setup